retorquere/pimsync/davcli/README.md

 Previous versions of davcli performed discovery/bootstrap sequence automatically on each execution.
 This resulted in slow operations.
-Discovery now needs to be done once, manually (it can only be skipped in cases where the BASE_URL points directly to the final server).
+Discovery now needs to be done once, manually.
+It can be skipped in cases where the BASE_URL points directly to the final server.

 With the above variable set, `find-collections` will list collections belonging to the current user: